amlarocca/corridor/README.md

 Web Application (HTML/CSS):
 - Responsive UI: phone compatible
   - Scale board to screen size for phone
+- Errors into a status message
+- Better indiation of winner and game stoppage.
+- Polling
   - Start polling any time it isn't players turn
   - stop polling when game ends
-- Why keep polling when it is my move?
+  - Keep polling when it is my move? (to maintain active state?)
   - dont' poll when I'm playing the computer
 - Ability to change name
 - Highlight active player name and game piece
 - Ghost for valid moves